OliverACollins/test/README.md

 **A flexible Python package enabling users to draw the Hermann, scintillating, and Bergen grid illusions.**

 ## Rationale
-The purpose of creating this Python package was to provide an easy-to-use tool for developing simple grid illusions, tractable for implementation within psychological paradigms.
+The purpose of creating this Python package was to provide an easy-to-use tool for developing simple, customisable grid illusions, tractable for implementation within psychological paradigms.
 This is the first package that I am aware of to feature all three grid illusions.

 ## Illusions included in this package
 ### Hermann grid illusion
-First described in 1870<sup>1</sup>, the Hermann grid illusion is prototypically created when looking at a white grid on top of a black background.
+First described in 1870[^1], the Hermann grid illusion is prototypically created when looking at a white grid on top of a black background.
 The optical illusion experienced consists of deceptively seeing relatively faint dark patches appearing at the intersections of the grid lines.

 <figure>
  <img src = "src/media/hermann.png" alt = "Default Hermann grid illusion"/>